Crowdfunding real estate: What it is and how it works

 Real estate crowdfunding

 Real estate crowdfunding doesn’t involve a mortgage.
-Rather than going through the process of applying for a loan and repaying it over many years, you can get started with a buy-in of only a few hundred dollars.
+Rather than going through the process of applying for a loan and repaying it over many years, you can get started with a buy-in, but minimums can range from very low to much higher depending on the platform and offering.
 If your experience in traditional real estate has been limited to residential houses, crowdfunding will enable you to invest in a broader range of properties, including malls, hotels, offices, and more.

 Instead of going through a bank or mortgage lender, you and the other investors will use online financial technology or crowdfunding sites to invest in a real estate investment trust or a similar financial vehicle.
 REITs own and operate multiple real estate projects, not just the one you’ve invested in.